zinefer/zinefer.github.com/content/posts/to-chop-a-connector/index.md

 +++
 date = "2018-09-09T18:49:08-06:00"
-title = "To chop a connector or reverse engineer it's mate" description = "Making a connector for the motor power in the desk lift" categories = "Making" tags = ["3D Printing", "Electronics", "Soldering", "Desk Lift", "Fusion 360"]
+title = "To chop a connector or reverse engineer it's mate" description = "Making a connector for the motor power for the desk lift project" categories = "Making" tags = ["3D Printing", "Electronics", "Soldering", "Desk Lift", "Fusion 360"]
 +++